jjsantanna/how-to-go-from-academia-to-industry/README.md

 An student of mine asked me how to go from the academic skill to a job in the industry (cyber security).
 The following was my answer.
 I've decided to document the answer because more studens asked that.

 ````
-Hi David, it is really nice to hear your interest.
+Hi <DEAR-STUDENT-NAME>, it is really nice to hear your interest! <IT REALLY IS>

 After any academic course on cybersecurity, you already have some skills that you can say: "I know it!"